chenans1/mma-predictor-frontend/README.md

 - Frontend: React, Vercel

 eventually will feature a flask server for real time predictions on whatever fights the user requests.

+Contact me for info about backend (haven't publicized it rn)